Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 - **Memory Efficiency:** Reduces memory consumption by sharing common state.
 - **Performance Improvement:** Minimizes computational costs by reusing shared portions.
 - **Scalability:** Handles numerous instances without proportional memory increase.
+- **Reduced Redundancy:** The Flyweight design pattern helps to reduce the redundant code by extracting the common state.

 ### Disadvantages of Flyweight Pattern 🆘 :

 - **Complexity:** Introduces complexity by separating intrinsic and extrinsic states.
 - **Potential Overhead:** Managing shared state might outweigh benefits in simple scenarios.
+- **Dependency on a Factory:** The Flyweight design pattern often relies on a factory for creating flyweight objects, introducing a dependency on this factory.

+### Considerations

+- When using the Flyweight Pattern, consider the following:

+1. Identifying Intrinsic State: Carefully identify and separate the intrinsic state from the extrinsic state of objects.
+Intrinsic state should be shared, while extrinsic state can vary.

+2. Thread Safety: If your application is multi-threaded, ensure that the Flyweight objects are thread-safe.

+3. Memory vs. Performance: While the Flyweight Pattern reduces memory usage, it can introduce a slight performance overhead due to the need for lookups and shared instances.

+### When do we use Flyweight design pattern?

+A. In software development, we may rely on the Flyweight pattern when we need to manage a large number of similar objects efficiently, especially when the objects share common intrinsic (immutable) properties that can be shared among multiple instances.

+### Can you provide an example of a real-world use case for the Flyweight pattern?

+A. In a text editor, characters in a document can be represented using the Flyweight pattern.
+Fonts, sizes, and styles are shared (intrinsic) properties, while character positions are unique (extrinsic) properties.

+B. Caching: The pattern can be used to cache frequently used objects or data to improve performance.

 ## Proxy 🔗